Peggy is an experienced pensions lawyer who has worked in-house and in private practice.

 “Peggy is an exceptional professional who shows a degree of dedication to her clients' needs that surpasses expectation.”

-- Peggy regularly speaks at events on various aspects of pension practice and has conducted tutorials at the Law Society of Ireland on the pensions issues within Family Law.
+Peggy has spoken at events on various aspects of pension practice, has conducted tutorials at the Law Society of Ireland on the pensions issues within Family Law.
+She has also lectured on the Law Society Certificate in Pensions Law course.

 Member, Law Society of Ireland